 When it comes to checking on sewer lines or water mains, a camera and cable system is the fastest way to detect an issue so long as the pipe is accessible and the problem isn’t out of cable reach.
-In some instances, sewer pipe problems may require a that can be controlled from ground level.
+In some instances, sewer pipe problems may require a sewer line crawler that can be controlled from ground level.
 For more information on cam systems and what to look for in a manufacturer, keep reading.

 If you have any questions about CCTV sewer inspection equipment, then feel free to contact us and we’ll get back to you as soon as possible.